 Participatory movement and virtual reality experience

-Bringing together an experienced team of professional dancers whose individual practices contribute to the delivery of the work, Soma combines the skills of creative technologist Clarice Hilton, creative technology studio All Seeing Eye, and interactive sound and composition designs from Tom Mitchell and Joseph Hyde.
+Bringing together an experienced team of professional dancers whose individual practices contribute to the delivery of the work, the Soma VR experience combines the skills of creative technologists Clarice Hilton and All Seeing Eye, with interactive sound and composition from Tom Mitchell and Joseph Hyde.
 The project is funded by Arts Council England and The Brigstow Institute at the University of Bristol.

 Soma presents a new way of experiencing and integrating VR technologies into performance by going beyond the common use of VR as a form of escapism, and instead showing how technologies can be used as tools that enhance our connection with our bodies, each other and the world around us.